Drafting a Legally Binding Agreement

-A contract is a legally binding agreement.
-Contracts could be written or oral, but most important contracts are often written and signed by both parties.
-Contracts are the foundation of your business, and might be simple or extremely complex.
-Examples of contracts include sales agreements, employment contracts, real estate purchase contracts, and confidentiality agreements.
+A contract or legally binding could be verbal or on paper, but the most significant contracts are those that are signed by parties of two or more.
+Legally binding agreements are the core of your business and may be basic or sophisticated.
+Some instances of contracts include employment contracts, sales agreements, real estate purchase contracts, and confidentiality agreements.

 How are the Contracts Prepared?